amir-armantaheri/component-store/README.md

 )
 ```
 # how to use store
-you can simply create the store instance for your component by calling the **useCounterStore** function
+you can simply create the store instance for your component by calling the **provideUserStore** function

 ### root component
 ```javascript